-For chocolate cream layer, repeat steps as with cashew layer.
-After cashes are soaked, add 1 1/2 c. to blender with other ingredients.
+For chocolate cream layer, repeat steps as with vanilla cashew layer.
+After cashews are soaked, add 1 1/2 c. to blender with other chocolate cream layer ingredients.
 Blend until puréed and creamy.
 Add more water as you need.
 And if you need it sweeter, add additional dates as needed for sweetness.

 Pour on top of solid vanilla cashew layer and chill in fridge to set for several hours, or for 1 hour in the freezer.